-Total high risk assets, comprised entirely of nonaccrual loans, decreased \$268 thousand, or 9.6%, to \$2.5 million at December 31, 2020 compared with year-end 2019.
-The decrease in high risk assets from 2019 was primarily due to payoffs or charge-offs in the loan portfolio and transfers to accrual status.
-High risk asset volume increased \$904 thousand compared with December 31, 2018.
-Contributing to the increase in our high risk assets from 2018 were loans to borrowers adversely impacted by commodity price volatility and higher farm input costs and borrowers who were adversely impacted due to stress in the general economy.
-Four customers, primarily involved in small grain and cattle production, compromise approximately 94% of total nonaccrual volume.
+Total high risk assets, comprised entirely of nonaccrual loans, decreased \$791 thousand, or 31.5%, to \$1.72 million at December 31, 2021 compared with year-end 2020.
+The reduction in high risk assets was largely due to improved credit quality in our portfolio.
+The decrease in high risk assets in 2020 compared with year-end 2019 was primarily due to payoffs or charge-offs in the loan portfolio and transfers to accrual status.
+Two borrowers, primarily involved in small grain and cattle production, comprise approximately 95% of total nonaccrual volume.
 The following table provides additional information on nonaccrual loans as of December 31 for the last three fiscal years.

-(dollars in thousands) 2020 2019 2018 Nonaccrual loans current as to principal and interest \$ 1,345 \$ 2,367 \$ 1,425
+(dollars in thousands) 2021 2020 2019 Nonaccrual loans current as to principal and interest \$ 93 \$ 1,345 \$ 2,367